ibnuda/fpmortals/manuscript/complete.md

   sealed trait CNil extends Coproduct // no implementations
 ~~~~~~~~

-which are *generic* representations of products and coproducts, respectively.
-The `sealed trait HNil` is for convenience so we never need to type `HNil.type`.

 yang merupakan representasi *generik* dari produk dan koproduk, sedangkan
 `sealed trait HNil` digunakan sebagai pembantu agar kita tidak perlu menulis
 `HNil.type`

-Shapeless has a clone of the `IsoSet` datatype, called `Generic`, which allows
-us to move between an ADT and its generic representation:

 Shapeless juga mempunyai salinan tipe data `IsoSet` yang disebut sebagai `Generic`
 yang memperkenankan kita untuk berpindah antara sebuah TDA dan representasi